hackclub/hackclub/workshops/weather_app/README.md

 ```
-The input value of user which is passed through the above function is stored in `city`.
+The input value of the user which is passed through the above function is stored in `city`.
 As we know the format of API, we will fetch the weather details from the provider using the API.
 Here `api.base` is declared in the first line and `api.key` in the second line of the `JS` file and `city` is the input of the user.

 `.then()` is a method in `JS` which has been defined in the `Promise API` and is used to deal with asynchronous tasks such as an API call.
 Previously, callback functions were used instead of this function which made the code difficult to maintain.
 More information about
-promises is mentioned in [Developer Mozzila Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+promises is mentioned in [Developer Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

-We will also add `units=metric` in the end, since the API returns in Fahrenheit and we want the temperature to be in Celcius.
+We will also add `units=metric` in the end, since the API returns in Fahrenheit and we want the temperature to be in Celsius.

 As we fetch the weather details, the parameters are stored in `json` format of `details`.
 These details are then passed to function `showWeather` so
 that we can display it to the user.